5 Best Kids Headphones Tested: Safe Volume & Still Good Sound

 And even if you're on a bigger budget, these Trust headphones are a serious competitor to the other more expensive models on the list, based on the value they offer.

-These JBL kids headphones are definitely at the top of my list.
-I know if you have younger kids you might want to go for one of the others or even buy the cheaper Trust Sonin first.
+These JBL kids headphones are definitely at the top of the list.
+We get that if you have some younger kids you might want to go with one of the others.

-For your toddler or toddler, the ear cups can be a bit large, for example, here you see them on an older child, which is the main target group:
+For you toddler or toddler, the ear cups can be a bit large, for example, here you see them on an older child, which is the main target group:

-Great wireless bluetooth performance so you never get in the way with cables if it doesn't work out (plus Bluetooth also has its own volume level limiter!)
-And the sound quality is really good.
-Everything you are probably looking for in headphones.
+Great wireless bluetooth performance so you're never bothered by cords if it's inconvenient (plus Bluetooth has its own volume level limiter too!) and the sound quality is really good.

-- It is SUPER foldable so that it can easily be carried in a school bag or suitcase
+- It is super foldable so that it can easily be carried in a school bag or children's suitcase

-- It is a Bluetooth headset with microphone so you can connect it to any Bluetooth device and slightly older children can also make phone calls or participate in an online lesson
+- It is a Bluetooth headset with a microphone so you can connect it to any Bluetooth device and slightly older children can also make phone calls or participate in an online class

-- Great for school as the battery is the BEST I've seen with 30 hours of playtime!
+- Great for school as the battery is the best we've seen with 30 hours of playback!

-- Children's sensitive ears are protected by a volume limitation of max.
-85 dB according to the EN 71-1 standard
+- Children's sensitive ears are protected by JBL Safe Sound volume limitation of max.
+85 dB according to standard EN 71-1

-- Perfect size and adjustable straps make it suitable for ages 6-14 (although it may not appeal to teenagers who are more likely to choose the tougher Pogs
+- Perfect size and adjustable straps make it suitable for ages 6-14 (although it may not appeal to teens who prefer the tougher Pogs)

 - It comes with 4 stickers so your younger children can personalize it, which is especially nice if you give brothers and sisters one each.